datapartnership/datapartnership.github.io/content/updates/Mobility-During-Social-Distancing.md

 ![png](/updates/mobility-metrics-in/output_17_0.png)

-Compairing Apple's activity data with Google location data, we make a few more observations:
+Comparing Apple's activity data with Google location data, we make a few more observations:
 * An increase in people staying in residential locations is [correctly] correlated with people walking and driving less.
 * The slightly increasing driving and walking rates towards the beginning of may could potentially be related to a slight uptick of trips to the grocery store.